awsdocs/aws-organizations-docs/doc_source/orgs_tagging.md

 ## Editing tag values<a name="edit-tag"></a>

-When signed in with permissions to your organization's master account, you can edit the *tag values* for tags that are attached to your taggable resources\.
+When signed in with permissions to your organization's management account, you can edit the *tag values* for tags that are attached to your taggable resources\.

 **Note**
 You can't change a tag **key**\.
 You can delete the tag with the old key and then add a tag with the new key\.
 For more information, see [Deleting tags](#delete-tag) and [Adding tags](#add-tag)\.